benjaminrose/data-analysis-book/book/unit1/python.md

 ### try except finally

-We will occationally use `try` blocks to deal with errors.
-You can read up on them in detail at https://www.w3schools.com/python/python_try_except.asp.
+We will occasionally use `try` blocks to deal with errors.
+You can read up on them in detail at [w3school](https://www.w3schools.com/python/python_try_except.asp).

 ### Reading files